Daniel Boone National Forest: Federal protection

 In 1900, Congress appropriated $5,000, and again in 1907, $25,000 for the investigation of areas in southern Appalachia, for potential purchase as a national forest.
 These efforts were further strengthened in 1911 by passage of the Weeks Act, which allocated millions in additional funding.
 As part of the Forest Service's examination of the area, E. Murray Bruner published in 1914 an extensive report covering 900000 acres of land in Kentucky, and concluded in part:

-“Because of the general rugged topography of this section and very great influence it exerts upon navigation of the Kentucky River, it is very essential that its protection from extensive clearing be assured.
-For these reasons the section is eminently desirable as a purchase area, and therefore, in view of the fact that the prices of land now prevailing are very reasonable, there is a favorable prospect for making large purchases…”
+Because of the general rugged topography of this section and very great influence it exerts upon navigation of the Kentucky River, it is very essential that its protection from extensive clearing be assured.
+For these reasons the section is eminently desirable as a purchase area, and therefore, in view of the fact that the prices of land now prevailing are very reasonable, there is a favorable prospect for making large purchases...

 Land acquisition began in 1933, based largely on the purchase of 48000 acres from Stearns Coal and Lumber, 27000 acres acres from Castle Craig Coal, and 22000 acres from the Warfork Land Company.
 By the time the area was officially declared the Cumberland National Forest in 1937, the tract spanned 409567 acres of federally owned land across 16 Kentucky counties.

 Both Daniel Boone and Henry Clay were originally put forth in the 1930s as potential namesakes.
 However, it was not until 1966, following, among other things, a resolution to the United States Department of Agriculture by the Kentucky Senate, that the name was officially changed by Lyndon B. Johnson to Daniel Boone National Forest on April 11.
 The same year, some 300000 acres of the Redbird Unit were added.

+On May 16, 2025, a deadly EF4 tornado moved through the forest.
+Nineteen people were killed in the communities of Somerset and London, located to the east and west of the forest, respectively.